-Use: SPSS is used by market researchers, health researchers, survey firms, government bodies, educators, marketing organizations, and data miners, among others, to process and analyses survey data collected using an online survey platform.
+Use: SPSS is used by market researchers, health researchers, survey firms, government bodies, educators, marketing organizations, and data miners, among others, to process and analyze survey data collected using an online survey platform.

 Use: This software is frequently used by health researchers, particularly those who work with extremely huge data sets because it is a powerful tool that enables you to perform practically anything with your data.
 It is largely used by economists, biomedical researchers, and political scientists to study data patterns.

 Tableau is a visual analytics engine that makes interactive visual analytics in the form of dashboards easier to construct.
 These dashboards simplify the process of converting data into understandable, interactive visualizations for non-technical analysts and end-users.

 Tableau is a robust and rapidly growing data visualization tool that is widely used in the business intelligence industry.
 It aids in the simplification of raw data by presenting it in a readily understandable style.

 Use: Tableau is used for data visualization in business intelligence collaboration on data fusion live data analysis and management, superior graphics to Excel, and, most critically, the ability to handle substantially more data than Excel.

 It is a version of Tableau designed specifically for cost-conscious users.
 The term “public” refers to the fact that the workbooks created cannot be kept locally; instead, they should be saved to Tableau’s public cloud, which is viewable and accessible to anyone.
 There is no privacy associated with cloud-based files, as anyone can download and access them.